ArunHub/family-tree/README.md

 - I can able to host web services and static files in same server itself

 **Update 7/9/20**
-- Hosted nodejs Express app as backend api service in AWS
+- Hosted nodejs Express app as backend api service in AWS and learnt CORS also to connect, allow single origin
 - Connected with mongodb
 - hosted my files frontend files in imarun.com